SilverbackSoPra/Silverback/README.md

 # Silverback - The Game

-**Caution this is not the final version, as seen on some of the screenshots.**

-This Game is developed as a part of the Softwarepraktikum, a course at the University of Freiburg.
+This Game was developed as a part of the Softwarepraktikum, a course at the University of Freiburg.

-The main development takes place on university systems, so this repository may not represent the newest state of the game.
-Further the game may contain bugs.
+This game may contain bugs.

 All code belongs to the members of Group 3 - Softwarepraktikum, Univeristy of Freiburg